10 Different Types of Steel Coated Legs

 Two or three prong hairpin legs

 Hairpin legs have been trending for a while, they come with two or three prongs depending on your preference.
 Modern industrial furniture include hairpin legs and despite the fact that they are very narrow, they are able to withstand a lot of pressure and weight.
 They are great for any type of table or office desk, sometimes they are even put on other pieces of furniture such as chairs.
-As these are our favourite types of legs, we decided to put them on our Jojari mango wood coffee table.
+As these are our favourite types of legs, we decided to put them on our mango wood coffee tables.

 3. Square legs